 - First responders with symptoms

 Priority 2 testing helps ensure those at highest risk for complications of infection are rapidly identified and appropriately triaged.

 - Individuals with symptoms who do not meet any of the above categories

 - Healthcare facility workers and first responders

-- Individuals with mild symptoms in communities experiencing high numbers of COVID-19 hospitalizations
+- Individuals with mild symptoms in hot zone communities

 As resources allow, the testing of Priority 3 individuals involves those in the surrounding community of rapidly increasing hospital cases to decrease community spread and ensure the health of essential workers.